It’s a new season. Time for a fresh start!

 Handling Really Difficult Interview Questions

-George had crashed his last employer’s company.
-He was the CFO, but he went along with decisions that he knew were not good for the company and it finally went under.
+George crashed his last employer’s company.
+He was the CFO, but he went along with the CEO’s decisions that he knew were not good for the company and it finally went under.
 He was only in his early 30’s.
 How was he going to get back on his feet and get a professional job after that big a failure?!
 How could he answer the common interview question about why he left his last employer?

 Here’s the back story.
 George had been in the Navy, had a good financial background, landed this, his first job post-military.
 The owner was a command and control type of person, so George felt right at home.
 Even though he could do the financial analysis, he was still in his former military mode of following orders.
 So when the owner overruled his suggestions, George went back to the drawing board to see what would be best to do next.